 - Too much medicine, such as diabetes medicines

 - A delayed meal

-- Too little food eaten as compared to the amount of insulin taken
+- Too little food eaten as compared to the amount of insulin or other medicine taken

-Other causes of hypoglycemia are rare, but may occur in early pregnancy, after strenuous exercise, or during prolonged fasting.
-Hypoglycemia may also result from abusing alcohol, or other rare causes, such as a tumor that produces insulin.
+Other causes of hypoglycemia are rare, but may happen in early pregnancy, after strenuous exercise, or during prolonged fasting.
+Hypoglycemia may also result from abusing alcohol, or other rare causes, such as a tumor that makes insulin.

 What are the symptoms of hypoglycemia?

 The following are the most common symptoms of hypoglycemia.
 However, each individual may experience symptoms differently.
 The symptoms include: